Danychr1/The-Cyber-Defense-Playbook-Project/Topics/Tools/Labs/DeepBlueCLI/DeepBlueCLI.md

 ---

-DeepBlueCLI gives us quick, behavior-focused signals — new accounts, repeated failed logins, and encoded commands — so we can triage faster and dig deeper where it matters.
-Want a short lab file or expected output snapshots to go with these steps?
+DeepBlueCLI gives us quick, behavior-focused signals — new accounts, repeated failed logins, and encoded commands.
+So we can triage faster and dig deeper where it matters.